-Items dropped down elevator shafts, trash chutes, drains or flushed down the toilet will not be retrieved by facilities staff members or residents.
+Items dropped down elevator shafts, trash chutes, drains or flushed down a toilet will not be retrieved by facilities staff members or residents.

 If you think a resident is missing, please contact Campus Housing staff immediately and provide any pertinent information about the circumstances surrounding your concern.
 Please provide detailed information of why you are concerned that the resident is missing and any information that would be helpful.
 Staff will perform a wellness check and involve the UICPD, if necessary.
-A student is considered missing once the UIC police are notified and initiate a formal missing person investigation.
-For more information about the University missing persons policy, please visit dos.uic.edu/docs/Missingstudentpolicy.pdf
+A student is considered missing once the UIC police are notified and initiate a formal miss- ing person investigation.
+For more information about the UIC missing persons policy, please visit dos.uic.edu/docs/ Missingstudentpolicy.pdf

 Reporting Safety and Security Issues

-In conjunction with the protection we receive from campus police, we must take responsibility for our own safety and the safety of others by promptly and accurately reporting any and all criminal acts, dangerous situations, or suspicious behavior.
-If you need to file an incident report, please access go.uic.edu/dock and click on “Incident Report”.
+In conjunction with the protection we receive from the UIC Police department, we must take responsibility for our own safety and the safety of others by promptly and accurately reporting any and all criminal acts, dangerous situations, or suspicious behavior.
+If you need to file an incident report, please access housing.uic.edu/dock and click on “Incident Report.”
 You may also file a police report by contacting the UIC Police Department directly or through a Residence Life staff member.
-More information about UIC crime statistics can be found via the web at: uic.edu/securityreport/
+More information about UIC crime statistics can be found at: http://clery.uic.edu.

 UIC is committed to providing a safe learning environment in which students can achieve their educational goals.
 All forms of sex discrimination, sexual violence, and sexual and gender-based harassment are collectively referred to as sexual misconduct.
 When students experience acts of sexual misconduct, their sense of safety and trust is violated and can significantly interfere with their success at the university.
-Our community expects that all interpersonal relationships and interactions – especially those of an intimate nature – are based upon values of mutual respect, dignity, responsibility, open communication, and clear consent.
+Our community expects that all interpersonal relationships and interactions – especially those of an intimate nature – are based upon values of mutual clear consent, respect, dignity, responsibility, and open communication.
 Unwanted or unwelcome conduct of a sexual nature without valid consent will not be tolerated.